ivanbruel/webdriver.sh/README.txt

 The default for option -m is the currently installed macOS build.
 See the script itself for tuning uninstall/removal of files.

+Installing

+INSTALL.command copies webdriver.sh to /usr/local/bin/webdriver and makes it executable.
+With /usr/local/bin in your $PATH:

+        webdriver [options]

 License

 This project is licensed under the terms of the GPL 3.0